cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

       cd ~/pupper_llm/pupper_llm/Robot_Commands
       python3 command_line_publisher.py

+**DELIVERABLE:** Experiment with different prompts.
+Engineer a prompt that you can use to control Pupper at a high level.
+Include your prompt in the Lab Document.

 You should now be able to send queries through the second terminal, and see responses from the ChatGPT API in the first terminal (with the debug statements in your implemented methods uncommented).
 Congrats!
 You have now just ROSified ChatGPT!